dllrun/foam-extend-general-contact/README.md

 <hr>

 ## 7. Acknowledgement
-This is a part of the Innovative Training Network (MSCA-ITN) “MATHEGRAM” Project.
+This contribution is part of the Innovative Training Network (MSCA-ITN) “MATHEGRAM” Project.
 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 812638